balajialg/Datahub-Test-Repo/_sources/troubleshoot.md

 3. In the terminal, type: mv .rstudio .rstudio.$(date +%s) and press return
 4. Try to launch rstudio as you normally would and it should now work.

-* What should I do if R Studio times out and kicks me out every 5 minutes or so?
+**What should I do if R Studio times out and kicks me out every 5 minutes or so?**

-* What should I do if I get an errors like these below,
+**What should I do if I get an errors like these below**
 	1. While(1);{"error":"invalid_request","error_description":"redirect_uri does not match client settings"}
 	2. System has not been booted with systemd as init system (PID 1).
 Can't operate.
 Failed to create bus connection: Host is down.
 	3. “psql: FATAL: could not write init file” and “psql: ....
 No space left on device”
 	4. "no nodes available" / "insufficient memory" etc.
 	5. “[Normal] Pulling image”

-* What should I do if I have an issue that has not been documented in the FAQ?
+**What should I do if I have an issue that has not been documented in the FAQ?**

 Raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose)for the same!
 We will keep adding common issues to this FAQ!